Low-rank Latent Matrix-factor Prediction Modeling for Generalized High-dimensional Matrix-variate Regression: Simulation Studies

-Figure \ref{L_sen} also shows the comparison of ROC curves.
-These three subplots illustrate that FamGLM (in solid line) and SVDTR (in dashed line) are comparable, and much better than TTR (in dash-dot line) and CPTR (in long dash line).
-We also observe that SVDTR may have weak advantage over FamGLM when $p_1$ and $p_2$ are both small ($(p_1, p_2)=(20, 20)$).
-When the false positive rate is smaller than 0.4, the partial AUC of FamGLM is larger than that of SVDTR.
-But when the false positive rate gets larger than 0.4, the partial AUC of both models becomes competitive.
-For the case $(p_1, p_2)=(20, 50)$, when the false positive rate is smaller than 0.3, the partial AUC of FamGLM is larger than that of SVDTR, whereas when the false positive rate gets larger than 0.3, the partial AUC of SVDTR has advantage over FamGLM.
-FamGLM performs slightly better than SVDTR when $(p_1, p_2)=(50, 50)$.
-Overall, FamGLM still performs the best among four models under binomial GLM submodel.
+Figure \ref{L_sen} shows the ROC curves, which illustrate that LaGMaR (in black solid line) and rSVD (in red dashed line) perform comparably, and they greatly outperform TTRs and CPTRs.
+With $(p_1, p_2)=(20, 20)$, the partial AUC of LaGMaR is larger than that of rSVD when the false positive rate (FPR) is smaller than 0.5, but the partial AUCs of the two methods become competitive when the FPR gets larger than 0.5.
+With $(p_1, p_2)=(20, 50)$, the partial AUC of LaGMaR is larger than that of rSVD when the FPR is smaller than 0.3, whereas the partial AUC of rSVD is larger than LaGMaR when the FPR gets larger than 0.3.
+With $(p_1, p_2)=(50, 50)$, rSVD performs slightly better than LaGMaR.
+Overall, LaGMaR still performs the best among six methods under the binomial GLM submodel.